FloGom/chemistry.py/README.md

 chemistry.py
 ============

 A module that adds symbolic chemistry to Python/SAGEmath.
+Major WIP.